dansmyers/InterviewQuestionGuide/Recursion_and_Divide-and-Conquer/RecursionJS.md

    But each return, you must multiply or add the given number in the instructions in order for X or Y to eventually meet the conditional that will tell us which one reached MaxNum first.
    The given change to X/N each iteration, and MaxNums value could be replaced in this method to figure out the race between any two equations to any number.

-   All recursive cases must have a conditional.
-The conditional stops the program from never ending, and endlessly calling itself.
+   All recursive cases must have 3 parts.
+A conditional, The conditional stops the program from never ending, and endlessly calling itself.
+A counter, the counter will tell the program when to stop.
+Recursion, you must call the method you are already running from inside the case statement but returning new variables in the process.
    It is almost like a loop counter, but you have more freedom.
 What variables you must use to reach this conition would be given to you usually when told the purpose of the method.